DavesCodeMusings/thimble/README.md

 [![Build thimble](https://github.com/DavesCodeMusings/thimble/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/DavesCodeMusings/thimble/actions/workflows/build.yml)

 ## What is it?
 Thimble is similar in spirit to Flask, but scaled way back to fit on a microcontroller.
 Basically, you can create a web application using functions and routes.
 It's more robust than the typical MicroPython web server example code.
 But, there's a lot of features it lacks when compared to a full-featured web application framework.
-Still, for something that runs on an eight dollar microcontroller, it's pretty sweet.
+Still, for something that runs on a five dollar microcontroller, it's pretty sweet.

 ## How can I use it?
 Copy thimble.py to your MicroPython powered microcontroller (or install with MIP).
 Use main.py to test.
 Customize with your own functions and routes.